Skip to main content

 View API keys

-To view API keys created in an organization, you must hold the role of either an Organization Owner or a Project Owner.
+To view API keys created in an organization, you must hold the role of either an Organization Owner or a Project Admin.

-• Personal keys: Organization or Project Owners have the privilege to see the names of member's API keys generated for users within the organization.
+• Personal keys: Organization Owners or Project Admin have the privilege to see the names of member's API keys generated for users within the organization.
 However, they will not have access to the actual values of these personal API keys, ensuring user privacy and security.

 view-api-keys